jeffrschneider/BaseAgent/README.md

 - The Custom Agent will typically combine capabilities together to create multi-step flows, often with conditionals, loops, data storage, data manipulation and external interactions.
 - The agent knows about its own capabilities and limitations.
 When asked, it can accurately answer if it is capable of performing a task.

+## Agents Selectively Communicate
+- Agents can communicate.
+Some information is considered:
+  1. public to everyone
+    - their capabilities, how busy they are, their forecasted work queue, their reputation, who their owners are, their view on recent news
+  3. other information is public to a 1 or more people or agents
+    - their experiences with other agents or humans.
+  4. other information is private but shareable with the owner
+    - their budget, their experience with paid services, their bugs,
+  5. No information is truly private, or hidden from the owner.

 ## Agents can Clone and Evolve
 - Agents Owners must categorize the agent's ability to self-evolve, and the agent must adhere to it:
   - Static Agent = no evolution, no cloning